Isentropic processes for axisymmetric Black Holes: Charged particle in stationary axisymmetric spacetime

 So far, our discussion regarding the isentropic absorption of a charged particle by a stationary axisymmetric nonextremal black hole was quite general.
 For the sake of definiteness, we now restrict to the non-extremal Kerr-Newman black hole in general relativity \footnote{Since the surface gravity, $\kappa$, is zero in the extremal case, the discussion in the previous section may not be true for the extremal Kerr-Newmann black hole.}.
 In general relativity, the Kerr-Newman black hole in 3+1 dimensions, in Boyer–Lindquist coordinates, is described by the metric \cite{Chandrasekhar:1985kt, PhysRevD.87.124030}

 with

-Here, \( a \) is the specific angular momentum, \( M > 0 \) is the ADM mass, and \( Q \) is the electric charge of the blackhole.
+Here, \( a \) is the specific angular momentum, \( M > 0 \) is the ADM mass, and \( Q \) is the electric charge of the black hole.
 Assuming a vanishing magnetic charge, the electromagnetic 4-vector potential of the black hole is given by $A_\mu= (-Q r/\Sigma, 0,0, Q a r \sin^2\theta/\Sigma)$.
 So, the sign convention is such that a positive value of $Q$ means a positively charged black hole.
-One can see by substituting the metric Eq.\eqref{metric} in equations \eqref{eq:12} and \eqref{eq:15} that for the isentropic absorption of the charged particle
+By substituting the metric in Eq.\eqref{metric} into Eqs.\eqref{eq:12} and \eqref{eq:15}, one obtains, respectively, for the isentropic absorption of a charged particle,

-by direct calculation.
+The positivity of $dV_{eff}/dr$ at $r = r_+$ in Eq.~\eqref{eq:22} follows from the fact that the term inside the square brackets is strictly positive, while the prefactor is also positive, since $ Mr_+ = M^2 + M \sqrt{M^2 - a^2 - Q^2}, $ and the non-extremality condition requires $M^2 > a^2 + Q^2$.
 Therefore, the isentropic absorption of the charged test particle is not possible classically.